-Afghanistan remains one of the countries in the world most heavily polluted with landmines and explosive remnants of war.
-According to the Landmine Monitor, more than 600km2 of land is thought to be contaminated.
+Afghanistan is one of the countries in the world the most severely contaminated by mines and explosive remnants of war.
+According to the Landmine Monitor, over 600 km2 of land is contaminated.

 Actions in process

-Humanity & Inclusion (HI) has been active in Afghanistan since 1987.
-In 1996, HI built a rehabilitation centre in Kandahar for people with disabilities, including landmine victims.
-The centre provides physiotherapy services - including a workshop for manufacturing prostheses and orthoses.
-It also distributes mobility aids (crutches, wheelchairs etc.).
-Landmine victims and people with disabilities requiring care are referred to the centre thanks to a network of volunteers trained by HI.
+Humanity & Inclusion has been working in Afghanistan since 1987.
+In 1996, the organisation built a rehabilitation centre in Kandahar which provides care for people with disabilities, including the victims of landmines.
+This centre provides physiotherapy care and is equipped with a workshop for producing prostheses and orthoses.
+Mobility aids (crutches, wheelchairs etc.) are also distributed from the centre.
+Thanks to a network of volunteers trained by Humanity & Inclusion, mine victims and all people with disabilities requiring care are referred to this centre.

-Over the years, HI has improved service delivery and provided capacity-building for local actors, and is now moving forward by helping the Government of Afghanistan develop a curriculum and training courses for physiotherapy professionals and prosthesis and orthosis technicians, based on recognised international standards.
+Over time, Humanity & Inclusion has improved service provision and built the capacities of local actors, by helping the Afghan government to develop a study and training programme for rehabilitation professionals, and prosthetics and orthotics technicians, based on recognised international standards.

 Situation of the country

-In 2016, there were over 1,900 accidents caused by mines, explosive devices and explosive remnants of war.
-The majority of the casualties identified were civilians, 42% of them children.
+In 2016, over 1,900 accidents involving mine, explosive devices or explosive remnants of war were reported.
+The majority of victims were civilians and 42% were children.

-War, insecurity due to daily acts of violence, and drought have driven more than 2.6 million Afghans into exile.
-Within the country itself, 1,5 million people have been displaced – more than 600,000 left their homes in 2016.
+The war, the insecurity due to day-to-day violence, and drought have forced 2.6 million Afghans into exile.
+Almost 1.5 million people have been internally displaced within the country and in 2016, over 600,000 left their homes.